 One of the goals of the initial meeting is to determine how much support you will need to assemble your application package.
-Those who are new to the process typically need editorial support, help with budget development, and technical support with electronic proposal submission.
+Those who are new to the process typically need editorial support from Research Development and Strategic Initiatives as well as help with budget development and technical support with electronic proposal submission from Sponsored Programs Administration.